Please read the instructions below before using your Fragrance Lamp.

-We recommend when changing fragrances that you remove the wick from the lamp and allow the wick to dry before placing into another fragrance.
+We recommend when changing fragrances that you remove the wick from the Lamp and allow the wick to air-dry before placing into another fragrance.

-We also recommend when using the lamp, not to burn the lamp until it runs dry as this can cause excessive wear to the wick.
+We also recommend when using the Lamp, not to burn the Lamp until it runs dry as this can damage the wick.

 Fragrance Lamp Care & Cleaning